eclipse-vertx/vert.x/core_manual_java.md

 If the HTTP response is using HTTP chunking, then each chunk of the response body will correspond to a single call to the `dataHandler`.

-It's a very common use case to want to read the entire body in one go, so vert.x allows a `bodyHandler` to be set on the response object.
+It's a very common use case to want to read the entire body in one go, so Vert.x allows a `bodyHandler` to be set on the response object.

 The body handler is called only once when the *entire* response body has been read.